-Development of unconventionals oil and gas has significantly shifted both industry procedures and global energy balance in 21st century.
+Development of unconventionals oil and gas has significantly shifted both industry procedures and significantly sinited both industry procedures an industry procedures are global energy balance in 21st century.
 Participants of this course will discuss characteristics of conventional oil and gas to better understand why other accumulations are considered unconventional.
 Various unconventional systems currently under exploitation will be presented with specific focus in tight and shale systems, with the highest potential in Argentina and other countries within the region.
 The complex trapping mechanism of tight and basin-centered gas will be discussed, as well as well completion techniques and results.